psde/eve-alert/README.md

 Monitors an EVE-Online intel channel and character gamelogs for status on systems and incoming/outgoing damage notifications.
 It will alert the user under different conditions with playing a sound and/or showing a notification onscreen.

+Please make sure to init the git submodules.

 Todo
 ----